AriasaProp/TechnoWar/README.md

 | Asset    | AAssetManager |  x  |    x    |   x   |   x   |
 | Net      |       x       |  x  |    x    |   x   |   x   |
 |          |               |     |         |       |       |

-## Contributing

-Please create a new branch if you would like to contribute so that I can test it first.
-I am still a beginner in creating this project, so any feedback would be greatly appreciated.
-I apologize for any bad design in the project.

 ## Dependencies
 Thanks for 🙏